MohamadTdn/farsicmswithreactjs/README.md

 4. React Router
 5. React Icons
 6. MUI
-7. React
-8. Recharts
+7. Recharts
-9. Firebase Realtime Database
+8. Firebase Realtime Database
-10. Firebase API
+9. Firebase API

 ### Api for this project is for firebase realtime database